 Durbin became a great friend of Hugh Gaitskell: "They were very different, and Gaitskell loved teasing Durbin about the contrasts...
 Durbin reputedly lazy, Gaitskell energetic; Durbin rooted in the values of the lower-middle class, Gaitskell in revolt against those of the upper-class; Durbin a product of the radical-liberal tradition, Gaitskell a rebel against the Tory ethos; Durbin supplying the common sense ballast and applying with assurance a clearly thought-out philosophy, Gaitskell more tolerant but intellectually not so solidly anchored.
 Their friendship began in innumerable intellectual discussions, but soon concentrated on political thought and action."
 (6)

-During the General Strike, most Oxford undergraduates helped to run trains and man the docks, Durbin and other members of the Labour Club such as Gaitskell, W. H. Auden, Colin Clark, Michael Stewart, John Betjeman, John Parker, John Dugdale and Willam Hare.
+During the General Strike, most Oxford undergraduates helped to run trains and man the docks, Durbin and other members of the Labour Club such as Gaitskell, W. H. Auden, Colin Clark, Michael Stewart, John Betjeman, John Parker, John Dugdale and Willam Hare, rejected this idea and helped the strikers.
 (7) As Gaitskell later pointed out: "The impact of the strike was sharp and sudden, a little like a war, in that everybody's lives were suddenly affected by a new unprecedented situation, which forced us to abandon plans for pleasure, to change our values and adjust our priorities."
 (8)